The Friend Zone Episode 18: Legacy

 No. As her father, it was Allen’s job to nurture Denise and help her grow as a woman he could be proud of.
 With this act he sealed her fate, giving her only doubt, self-loathing and a deep skepticism of all intent.
 There is no excuse for this betrayal of a child and where Allen was slipping, but might have been saved…with this act he became a criminal, and there can be no forgiveness for that type of villainy.

-Although she didn’t suspect her friend Patty, Lana suspected Denise and rather than lay blame where it belonged, at the feet of Allen, she resented her daughter and considered the betrayal hers.
+Although she didn’t suspect her friend Tammy, Lana suspected Denise and rather than lay blame where it belonged, at the feet of Allen, she resented her daughter and considered the betrayal hers.

 Lana confronted Allen & Denise when they returned home.
 Denise’s silence at her accuser, sealed her mother’s knowledge of the illicit happenings.
 It took Allen a week to respond, but his response was final.